Where will the next ‘big one’ be in California? Seismologists name faults of top concern

 Despite what can be learned from events like Turkey’s quake, it’s still impossible to determine exactly where a “big one” might happen, when it might be or what it will look like – though experts say California likely wouldn’t see as much destruction and loss of life as Turkey due to the concerted state efforts toward earthquake safety.

-“No one can really tell you whether one fault is going to rupture over another fault,” Jose Lara, chief of the California Governor’s Office of Emergency Services Seismic Hazards Branch, said to Nexstar’s KSWB.
+“No one can really tell you whether one fault is going to rupture over another fault,” Jose Lara, chief of the California Governor’s Office of Emergency Services Seismic Hazards Branch said.
 “We know both are overdue.”

 “(But,) California is in a much more resilient position to withstand an earthquake because of our many decades old mitigation efforts that have occurred,” he continued.